 From great suffering, empathy

 In 1847, U.S. Army Captain William Armstrong, who had been appointed by Jackson to enforce the Native Americans’ removal from the southeastern United States, told a gathering of Choctaws about the Irish famine.
-Armstrong, who was the superintendent of Indian affairs in the Western Territory, collected $170 from the Choctaws to send to Irish families suffering from famine.
-That is equivalent to $5,315 today.
+Armstrong, who was the superintendent of Indian affairs in the Western Territory, collected US$170 from the Choctaws to send to Irish families suffering from famine.
+That is equivalent to US$5,315 today.

 Historians say the Choctaws’ generosity reflected a tendency among those who have the least to give.
 Often they are the ones that give the most, because of an empathy for others born of personal suffering.
 Ireland’s Society of Friends, which functioned as an early international humanitarian aid organization, described the donation as “the voice of benevolence from the Western wilderness of the Western Hemisphere.”